LenSx® Laser Cataract Surgery

 In traditional cataract surgery, once the capsulorhexis is made manually, the lens has to be chopped into manageable pieces with the ultrasonic power of the phacoemulsification instrument.
 Certain complications could be induced during this step such as rupturing the posterior of the capsular bag and causing injury to the delicate zonular fibers that hold the capsular bag in place and help the natural lens change its shape.
 In order for the new technology multifocal and accommodating IOLs to function at peak performance, the integrity of the zonular fibers must not be compromised.
 In order to prevent injury to the zonular fibers, the femtosecond laser is used to gently break apart and soften the cataractous lens.

-For more information about laser cataract surgery with our LenSx® femtosecond laser, call Cataract, Glaucoma & Retina Consultants at 877.810.3937 or click here to email us.
+For more information about laser cataract surgery with our LenSx® femtosecond laser, call Cataract, Glaucoma, Cornea & Retina Consultants of East Texas at 877.810.3937 or click here to email us.